 The original Market Lake was a large flood plain adjacent to the Snake River.
 Only 30 acres of the original wetlands remained in 1956 when federal dollars from the Pittman-Robertson Act were used to purchase the first parcel and establish the Market Lake WMA.
 Over the years, additional purchases has helped restore nearly 20% of the original flood plain to waterfowl habitat.

 Waterfowl hunting is the main hunting activity on the WMA.
-It is one of a few public areas in Eastern Idaho to hunt waterfowl, it offers three hunting options - boat access, marsh hunting and river access.
+It is one of a few public areas in Eastern Idaho to hunt waterfowl.
+It offers three hunting options - boat access, marsh hunting and river access.

 Market Lake WMA offers white-tailed deer and mule deer opportunities.
 Moose and elk are sometimes present.

 Market Lake WMA is within unit 63A, which is a short range weapons only unit.
-Non-toxic shot is encouraged.

 Be sure to check Idaho’s Seasons and Rules for up to date hunting information.